 The Lead Clinical Nurse remains committed to providing extra support to students who are both in Cambridge and away-via email and telephone, with video consultations an option to students in the UK only.

 Emma Manuel can be contacted via E.Manuel@joh.cam.ac.uk

 Please note that a response will be given in order of priority so please state the nature of your enquiry and mark your email has high priority if you require an urgent response.

-Our College Counsellor, Susie Renshaw, is available up to the end of July and from the start of September.
-Susie is currently offering appointments via phone or video call.
+Our College Counsellor, Susie Renshaw, is available from the start of September.
+Susie is currently offering appointments via phone or video call on Mondays, Wednesdays and Thursdays.
 Appointments usually last between 30-50 minutes.